Explain why do cats like to play with mice?

 In detail, for those interested!

-The hunting instincts of cats
+The sensory interest of mice in cats

 Did you know?